h2oai/wave/website/docs/enterprise/developer-guide.md

 ## CLI

-As a developer, you will need the `q8s-cli` binary to interact with the q8s service.
+As a developer, you will need the `q8s-cli` binary to interact with the platform.

 ### Configuring the CLI

-First you need to configure the CLI by running `q8s-cli config setup` so that it knows how to talk to a particular q8s deployment.
+First you need to configure the CLI by running `q8s-cli config setup` so that it knows how to talk to a particular platform deployment.

 Be aware, currently the CLI launches a browser to complete the user authentication, and due to this we currently unable to support remote use of the CLI over SSH without provisions for X forwarding.